 Festivals in the USA

-The United States is a multicultural melting pot of people and cultures, resulting in many unique and vibrant festivals throughout the year.
+The United States is a multicultural melting pot of people and cultures, resulting in many unique and vibrant festivals throughout the year, and, boasting some of the best festivals in the world.

 So we went ahead and gathered up a list of our favorite festivals to bring you the best places to experience all the rich history and beautiful landscapes the United States has to offer!